 Is the person breathing normally?
 NO

 The first two actions of calling 911 and retrieving an AED should be delegated to another bystander if someone else is nearby.
 Be sure to specify the bystander(s) that will complete these actions.
 If you’re alone, call 911 and retrieve the AED first before providing care.

 To provide hands-only CPR, remove clothing to bare the person’s chest.

 Interlock your fingers and place the heel of your hand on the lower half of the breastbone, in-line with the nipples.

-If other bystanders are available, rotate rescuers every two minutes or approximately 200 compressions.
+If other bystanders are available, rotate rescuers every two minutes.

 Continue providing hands-only CPR until trained help arrives and takes over.
 If the person begins to breathe normally or have meaningful movement, stop chest compressions and watch them until help arrives.
 Be prepared to start chest compressions again if they stop breathing normally.

 Here are the important notes to remember for providing high-quality hands only CPR:

 PUSH HARD: Compress the chest two inches.
 Allow full chest recoil – there should be no pressure on the chest between each compression.